Intelligent Resource Management: McClone Contruction

 The Intelligent Resource Management component in ProNovos’ Operations Manager platform connects contractors’ people, projects, schedules and tasks in one easy-to-use interface.

 What follows is a case study of El Dorado Hills, Calif.-based McClone Construction Co.’s transition from traditional methods (AKA Excel) to advanced, intelligent resource management via ProNovos’ Operations Manager platform.
 Founded in 1975, McClone specializes in structural concrete and concrete formwork.
 With additional offices in Hawaii, Colorado, Texas (Central and South) and Washington, the company has completed well over 1,000 projects across the United States.

-McClone always has plenty of projects in the pipeline given its veteran business-development team and solid customer relationships.
+McClone is always looking for ways to improve their operations and performance.
 In working with ProNovos, the national contracting firm sought to take advantage of the data-analytics revolution to optimize its resources and achieve greater transparency into its operations.
 McClone rolled out Operations Manager in 2018, first as a beta test and then companywide.
 “Part of what we wanted to do was get a data-driven sense of which projects we should target with bids,” explained Mikeal Kanouff, McClone’s Washington Area Operations Manager.
 “As a result of our experience with this platform, we’re now big believers in intelligent resource management.”

 Intelligent Resource Management: The Big Picture